Revenge film paints bleak picture of rural China

 "When we were young, in China in the 1970s there was a song we were all very familiar with -- the Internationale," Cai told Reuters in an interview in Venice.

-"There is a part in the song in which the lyrics go 'no savior from on high delivers, no faith have we in prince or peer'," he added, speaking through a translator.
+"There is a part in the song in which the lyrics go 'no saviour from on high delivers, no faith have we in prince or peer'," he added, speaking through a translator.

 "This interested me because I found that when in need no one can really rely on finding help through the official processes or from laws.
 Justice needs to be found by oneself.
 I feel there is a connection (between the film and) the current society of China."